Lt-MkS/Contract_management_system/README.md

 Contract Management Platform

 This is a full-stack web application that helps organizations create, manage, and track contracts throughout their entire lifecycle — from drafting to final completion.
-The system is built to be clean, fast, and practical, focusing on real-world contract workflows rather than just CRUD operations.
+The focus is on building a clean, fast, and practical system that reflects real-world contract workflows, not just basic CRUD operations.

 What does this project do?

 With this platform, a user can:

-Create contract blueprints (templates with predefined terms)
+Create contract blueprints (reusable templates with predefined terms)

 Generate contracts from those blueprints

-Move contracts through different stages like
+Move contracts through different stages such as:
 Draft → Pending → Active → Completed / Cancelled

-Update status in real time without refreshing the page
+Update contract status in real time without refreshing the page

-Manage and delete contracts and templates easily
+Manage and delete both contracts and templates easily

-In short: it simulates how contracts are actually handled in companies.
+In short, it simulates how contracts are actually handled inside companies and legal teams.

 Tech Stack
 Backend

-Node.js + Express (REST API)
+Node.js + Express (RESTful API)

 PostgreSQL (relational database)